 How a Long-Term Business LOC Actually Works

 A business line of credit is a revolving credit facility.
-Your lender sets a maximum credit limit, and you draw against it whenever you need funds, repay on schedule, and draw again — without reapplying each time.
+Your lender sets a maximum credit limit.

 Business owner managing long-term line of credit with bank advisor